qball1809/App-Store/Developer.md

 ## Adding a module to WebTools

-If you are a developer, and you want to add your project or ideas to WebTools, then please contact the developers and a big thank you for your support and assistance!
+If you are a developer, and you want to add your project or ideas to WebTools, then please make a PR against the current Developer branch.
+And a big thank you for your support and assistance!

 If you on the other hand is a developer, and discovered a bug, then please fire away with a PR against the current Developer branch